tonmcg/powersocrata/README.md

     data
 ```

-Return the first 1M calls since 2017 from the San Francisco Police Department Calls for Service where `address_type` does not equal 'Geo-Override'.
+Return the first 1M calls since 2017 from the San Francisco Police Department Calls for Service where `address_type` does not equal 'Geo-Override':
 ``` javascript
 let
     data = ReadSocrata("https://data.sfgov.org/resource/fjjd-jecq.json?$where=address_type<>'Geo-Override'+AND+call_dttm>'2017-01-01T00:00:00.000'", <APP TOKEN>, 1000000)